May 16, 2025

 Traffic from traditional search has dropped 15-25% for many brands

 By the time most marketing teams realize what's happening, the new territory will already be claimed.
-This guide is for those who want to get there first.

 What You'll Learn